Azazzello123/personal-projects/README.md

 # personal-projects
-This is a repository of all the coding/scripting I did so far
+This is a repository of some examples of coding/scripting I did so far